Patent & Trademark Center

 Check out these other resources for more information:

 The Central Library's Business & Government Division has books that will help you evaluate your invention's marketability, and investigate ways to sell it.
 Business directories can be used to search for manufacturers.
-Resources to help you plan and begin your own business are found in the Small Business Resource Center.
+Resources to help you plan and begin your own business are found in the Small Business Resource Center of the Central Library.

 Email the Patent Librarian.